 Also, in pre-BHOOMI days and till 2011 during BHOOMI implementation, for the notifications received from different land acquiring bodies, data entry had to be done by Application Kiosk operator and then BHOOMI back office had to process the mutation.
 As a result most of the land acquisitions were not getting updated on record of rights and RoRs were not depicting the actual ground reality on the paper.
 Non updation of such important data results in huge loss to purchaser as owner of such acquired lands would have lost all rights on the lands.
-Not only this, the Government also is involved in Land Acquisition, village/town extension, culverts, reservoirs, military camps, railways, industries, etc. Since, the Land records were already computerised in Bhoomi, Government decided to extend the integration project with the Land Acquiring bodies in the state.
+Not only this, the Government also is involved in Land Acquisition for various development purposes of canal building, road development, rehabilitation, village/town extension, culverts, reservoirs, military camps, railways, industries, etc. Since, the Land records were already computerised in Bhoomi, Government decided to extend the integration project with the Land Acquiring bodies in the state.